 LEAP OF FAITH: WHAT IS IT?

-Lent is the season between Ash Wednesday to Easter (Leap of Faith will be from Feb.
-29–April 12), and it’s traditionally a time to prepare our hearts for the most significant celebration in the church calendar—Resurrection Sunday.
-Each year, we try a Leap of Faith during Lent and, together as a church family, we try to lean into our spiritual lives in a special way.
+Lent is the season between Ash Wednesday to Easter (Feb.
+17-April 4).
+It’s traditionally a time to prepare our hearts for the most significant celebration in the church calendar—Resurrection Sunday.
+Throughout the centuries, people have used this time to jump purposefully into all that God has for them.
+That’s why we call this exercise our Leap of Faith.
+We’re trying to take a Leap of Faith again this year.
+Together as a church family, we’re leaning into our spiritual lives in a special way.

 HOW WILL THIS WORK?

 The Book of John is famous for its seven “I Am” statements which echo God’s self-introduction in Exodus.
 Study them each week in this order.

 Week of Feb 21

 I am who I am – Exodus 3

 Week of Feb 28

 I am the true vine – John 15

 I am the bread of life – John 6

 I am the light of the world – John 9